TheHive-Project/TheHive4py/docs/examples/alert.md

 ## An advanced alert

-In the previous example we really kept things simple and only specified the required alert fields inline in the create method call.
+The previous example was as simple as it gets and only specified the required alert fields inline in the create method call.
 With a more advanced example this can become complicated and hard to read.
 Fortunately we can use `thehive4py`'s type hints to the rescue and specify more complex input alerts outside of the method call.